Sweeteners and Sugar Substitutes

 Noncaloric sweeteners, also called no- and low-calorie sweeteners, or sugar substitutes, add sweetness to foods and beverages without adding calories.
 According to the Academy of Nutrition and Dietetics, foods and beverages sweetened with noncaloric sweeteners can be incorporated into a healthy eating plan.

-The following is a chart of noncaloric sweeteners approved by the US Food and Drug Administration (FDA).
-Due to limited studies in children, the AAP has no official recommendations regarding the use of noncaloric sweeteners.
+Due to limited studies in children, the American Academy of Pediatrics (AAP) has no official recommendations regarding the use of noncaloric sweeteners.

 Noncaloric Sweeteners Approved by the FDA